Lauki thepla recipe - popular gujarati snack recipe. This is dudhi thepla made from grated bottle gourd, whole wheat flour and few spices.

 - No need to let it rest.

 - Divide it into 8 equal portions.
 And make round balls using your hands.

 - Take one ball at a time.
 Flatten it between your palms and roll in into dry flour

 - Now using a rolling pin, roll it into 5-6 inch circle.

 - Heat the tawa or pan on medium heat.
 Once hot put the rolled thepla on it.

-- Once cooked remove it from the pan and keep into a insulated container to keep it warm or serve it right from the pan to the dish.
-Repeat the same process for all the theplas.
+- Once cooked remove it from the pan and keep into an insulated container to keep it warm or serve it right away.